ringcentral/ringcentral-automator-docs/docs/admin-guide.md

 !!! info "For IvrMenu extensions, only the [call received](./custom-workflows/triggers/call-received.md) and [call ended](./custom-workflows/triggers/call-ended.md) triggers are supported.
 The [missed call event](./custom-workflows/triggers/call-missed.md) is not supported for IvrMenu."

+!!! info "Only most recent ten users will be displayed"
+    During the beta, only the most recently added ten users will be listed in your list of users/extensions.
+If you have more than ten active users, they are still in the system, and their automations will continue to run even if they are not in your list of users.
+You may always add them back to your list of users if you need to view or manage their automations on their behalf.

 ## Managing automations for users

 1. the left-hand navigation, click the “+” (plus sign) next to “Users.”